The Benefits of Deprescribing Medications in Hospice: A Guide for Patients, Families, and Hospice Nurses

 The Beers Criteria: Identifying Inappropriate Medications

 The Beers Criteria is a valuable resource that provides guidelines on potentially inappropriate medications for older adults.
-It helps healthcare providers, including hospice nurses, evaluate medications that may no longer be suitable in the terminal phase of life.
+It helps healthcare providers, including hospice nurses, evaluate medications that may no longer be beneficial in the terminal phase of life.
 Here are some key points to consider:

 • The Beers Criteria identifies medications that may cause harm or have limited benefits in older adults, especially those with multiple health conditions.